-SECTION A. Yes Comment (if possible mention Clinical Question sub question this addresses) 1.
-Abusive head trauma and non: What differences are found between abusive head trauma retinal findings versus non-abusive head trauma retinal findings?
-YesComment (if possible mention sub question this addresses)non: What differences lead trauma retinalIas more common dren ant of retinal ibuseIages compatible na dings without intracranial injury use retinal inda haemorrhagesIhat are the differential hages in children ted with child abuse? n childhood may ges s or blood dyscrasia ages similar to those uma eretinal haemorrhagesIagging cause tening event (ALTE) ained event (BRUE) teaemorrhagesIagaging cause tening in newborn dings in newborn rorrelates to retinal worn? newborn retinalI (i) Are retinal haemorrhages more common in infants that older children (ii) What is the site and extent of retinal haemorrhages in child abuse (iii) Are any findings pathognomonic of abusive head trauma (iv) Are unilateral haemorrhages compatible with abusive head trauma (v) Are there any retinal findings without radiological evidence of intracranial injury (vi) Can accidental injury cause retinal haemorrhage (vii) Can short falls cause retinal haemorrhages 2.
-Differential diagnoses: What are the differential diagnoses of retinal haemorrhages in children with clinical features associated with child abuse? (i) What other conditions in childhood may have retinal haemorrhages (ii) Can a bleeding diathesis or blood dyscrasia cause retinal haemorrhages similar to those seen in abusive head trauma (iii) Can seizures alone cause retinal haemorrhages as seen in abusive head trauma (iv) Can cardio pulmonary resuscitation cause retinal haemorrhages (v) Can prolonged vomiting gagging cause retinal haemorrhages (vi) Is an apparent life threatening event (ALTE) or brief resolved unexplained event (BRUE) associated with retinal haemorrhages (vii) Are vaccinations associated with retinal haemorrhages (viii) Do high cervical injuries cause retinal haemorrhages (xix) Do retinal haemorrhages occur with raised intracranial pressure (x) What are the ocular findings in ocular crush injury 3.
+SECTION A. Clinical Question Yes Comment (if possible mention sub question this addresses) Abusive head trauma and non: What differences are found between abusive head trauma retinal findings versus non-abusive head trauma retinal findings?
+Are retinal haemorrhages more common in infants that older children What is the site and extent of retinal haemorrhages in child abuse Are any findings pathognomonic of abusive head trauma Are unilateral haemorrhages compatible with abusive head trauma Are there any retinal findings without radiological evidence of intracranial injury Can accidental injury cause retinal haemorrhage Can short falls cause retinal haemorrhages 2.
+Differential diagnoses: What are the differential diagnoses of retinal haemorrhages in children with clinical features associated with child abuse? (i) What other conditions in childhood may have retinal haemorrhages (ii) Can a bleeding diathesis or blood dyscrasia cause retinal haemorrhages similar to those seen in abusive head trauma (iii) Can seizures alone cause retinal haemorrhages as seen in abusive head trauma (iv) Can cardio pulmonary resuscitation cause retinal haemorrhages (v) Can prolonged vomiting gagging cause retinal haemorrhages (vi) Is an apparent life threatening event (ALTE) or brief resolved unexplained event (BRUE) associated with retinal haemorrhages (vii) Are vaccinations associated with retinal haemorrhages (vii) Do high cervical injuries cause retinal haemorrhages (xix) Do retinal haemorrhages occur with raised intracranial pressure (x) What are the ocular findings in ocular crush injury 3.
 Newborns: Retinal haemorrhages in newborn infants: (i) What are the retinal findings in newborn infants? (ii) What are the obstetric correlates to retinal haemorrhages in the newborn? (iii) What is the evolution of newborn retinal haemorrhages? (iv) Are new born retinal haemorrhages associated with intracranial bleeding seen in newborns (abuse excluded)

 SECTION A. Clinical Question Yes Comment (if possible mention sub question this addresses) 4.
-Non-vitreoretinal injury fabricated and neglect: Which features or characteristics of Non Vitreo retinal eye injury are present in child maltreatment, neglect and fabricated or induced illness? (i) What are the non vitreoretinal ocular and ocular adnexal injuries seen in (i) Abuse (ii) Fabricated injury and (iii) Neglect? (eg subconjunctival haemorrhages, burns nerve palsies etc) 5.
+Non-vitreoretinal injury fabricated and neglect: Which features or characteristics of Non Vitreo retinal eye injury are present in child maltreatment, neglect and fabricated or induced illness? (i) What are the non vitreoretinal ocular and ocular adversal injuries seen in (i) Abuse (ii) Eabricated adnexal injuries seen in (i) Abuse (ii) Fabricated injury and (iii) Neglect? (eg subconjunctival haemorrhages, burns nerve palsies etc) 5.
 Dating: Can retinal haemorrhages be dated? (i) can intraocular haemorrhages increase after injury (ii) is it possible from examining the retina the time at which the injury occurred or whether they have occurred at more than one time 6.
 Mechanisms: What are the postulated mechanisms of retinal haemorrhages in abusive head trauma? a.
 Forces necessary to produce retinal haemorrhages b.
 Can retinal haemorrhages and intracranial haemorrhages occur with vigorous play c.
 Does hypoxia cause retinal haemorrhages d.
 Animal, biomechanical and computer models of ocular findings in abusive head trauma 7.
-Pathology: What is the ophthalmic/ocular pathology seen in abusive head trauma? (i) What is the orbital and optic nerve pathology (ii) What is the vitreous/retinal pathology 8.
+Pathology: What is the ophthalmic/ocular pathology seen in abusive head trauma? (i) What is the orbital and optic nerve pathology(ii) What is the vitreous/retinal pathology 8.
 Imaging: Which methods of eye examinations and imaging of the retina are useful in abusive head trauma ? a.
 Indirect ophthalmoscope b.
 Retcam c.
 Non mydriatic camera doptos e.
 Optical coherence tomography f.
 Neuro imaging 9.
-Documentation: What are the methods used to document/record eye findings?(i) Standardized methods of recording eye findings If you have selected any of the above questions, pleas e contin nue to SECTION B 10.
+Documentation: What are the methods used to document/record eye findings? (i) Standardized methods of recording eye findings If you have selected any of the above questions, pleas e contir nue to SECTION B 10.
 Study relates to none of the areas listed Please provide further detail above (does not address key questions)